wso2/docs-is/en/docs/guides/login/log-into-simplesamlphp-using-is.md

-# Logging in to SimpleSAMLphp using WSO2 Identity Server
+# Log in to SimpleSAMLphp using WSO2 Identity Server

 This page guides you through using WSO2 Identity Server to log in to SimpleSAMLphp.